A Voice For The Trumpet

 Terence Blanchard Playlist

-Terence Blanchard has been nominated for 2014 Grammy Award for “Don’t Run” from his album Magnetic.
-You can listen to it here.
+Terence Blanchard was nominated for a 2014 Grammy Award for “Don’t Run” from his album Magnetic.
+You can listen to it here:

 We’ve put together the complete playlist of the music heard in this hour which you can read online or download to take with you to your local record store.
 Many of the cuts are available for you to stream to your desktop or mobile device.
 Enjoy exploring Blanchard’s music.